chipster/chipster-openshift/k3s/README.md

 ### HTTPS

 TODO With Let's Encrypt certificates?
-Then change the service addressess in bsecrets.
+Then change the service addressess in the secrets.

 ### Authentication
 ### JWT keys